I never expected to be a writer!

 I never saw myself as a writer, let alone as an author.

-It was a depression in my late thirties that set me on the path of unearthing and giving expression to the writer within me.
-When I emerged from that season of self-evaluation and regret, I realized that I needed a life-giving focus for the second-half of my life.
+It was the experience of an 18-month depression in my late thirties that set me on the path of unearthing and giving expression to the writer within me.
+As I emerged from that season of self-evaluation and regret I realized that I needed a life-giving focus for the second-half of my life.

 But what was it going to be?

-I knew that it should be something creative.
+I knew this much, it had to be something creative.
 I considered art classes and playing the piano.
 I even wondered about calligraphy.
 And yet...I had this niggling thought...what if there was something within me, some skill I already had, that I had been ignoring?

 Writing came to mind.